TIBCOSoftware/snappydata/docs/architecture.md

 #Architecture Overview

 This section presents a high-level overview of SnappyData’s core components.
-It also explains our data pipeline as streams are ingested into our in-memory store and subsequently interacted with, and analyzed.
+It also explains how our data pipeline (as streams) are ingested into our in-memory store and subsequently interacted with, and analyzed.

 ## Core Components
 The following depicts the core components of SnappyData, where Spark’s original components are highlighted in gray.
 To simplify, we have omitted standard components, such as security and monitoring.